-MAMaZ Against Malaria is using a health systems and operational research approach to address the constraints that limit knowledge of severe malaria at community level and access to quality medical drugs which undermine effect case management.
+MAMaZ Against Malaria is using a health systems and operational research approach to address the constraints that limit knowledge of severe malaria at community level and access to quality medical drugs which undermine effective case management.

 MAMaZ Against Malaria is a follow on pilot project after the successful implementation of the maternal health focused More MAMaZ project.

 - Increase access to severe malaria commodities in remote areas.

 - Intervene at community level to reduce barriers and delays in treatment-seeking and increase patient completion of referral.

 - Intervene at facility level to optimize case management for severe malaria.

 The project operates in Serenje District, Central Province, across 10 intervention health facilities and 45 intervention communities.
 Intervention communities are sites that have previously participated in the MAMaZ and MORE MAMaZ projects.

 MAMaZ Against Malaria is funded by the Medicines for Malaria Venture.
 The project is implemented by Transaid, Health Partners Zambia, Development Data and Disacare in partnership with the Zambian Ministry of Health and Serenje District Health Management Team.